chanmin-kim/chanmin-kim/README.md

 ## Topics

-Mainly insterested in these topics :
+Mainly interested in these topics :

 - [SaaS]
 - [EduTech]